CiaranFarah/TwitterTrendingPulls/README.md

-# Twitter Trending Topics for MLSE Application

-Hello MLSE Data Science/Eng + Software Engineering Teams!

-This is an overview of my completed case study for my Data Engineer application.

 TwitterPull.py:

 To pull the Twitter Data from the API I used the Tweepy Python library (https://www.tweepy.org/).
 I used the latitude and longitude of Scotiabank Arena to get the WOEID (Where on Earth ID) for Canada and used that for my get trends request.
 I stored the trending topics in a JSON file for historical purposes.
 I turned the return data from the API into a Pandas Dataframe so it can easily be sent to my Azure hosted postgreSQL database in main.py.